256604/Mini_project/README.md

 * Git-2.31.0-64-bit
 # Run the project
 * Clone the entire repo
+* To give inputs, * uncomment line no.31 to line no.53 in project.c
+                  * comment line no.54 to line no.60 in project.c
 * Store it in your local machine
 * Open cmd(windows) or terminal(linux) at the Project implementation loacation
 * Commands